FayonaC/dit355-distributedsystems-frontend/README.md

     `npm install`

-4. Paste in MapBox access token on line 12 in Home.vue
+4. Paste in MapBox access token on line 29 in Home.vue in the mounted() method

 5. Run the frontend server